-The new Heichal HaTarbut Kaye [Kaye Cultural Center] will be located in the heart of camp, positioned in close proximity to the dining hall and Daniel M. Soref Center.
+The new Heichal HaTarbut Kaye [Kaye Cultural Center] is located in the heart of camp, positioned in close proximity to the dining hall and Daniel M. Soref Center.
 This creates a central campus, easily accessible to all and provides enhanced facilities for year-round adult and family programming, retreats and special events.
-The building will take advantage of camp’s beautiful natural setting by bringing the outdoors in, with large glass windows.
-The design and architecture will match the surrounding buildings, creating a cohesive central campus.
-The lobby will be a wide-open space, filled with light.
+The building takes advantage of camp’s beautiful natural setting by bringing the outdoors in, with large glass windows.
+The design and architecture matches the surrounding buildings, creating a cohesive central campus.
+The lobby is a wide-open space, filled with light.
 Break-out rooms off the lobby allow for small and large group programming.
 The main hall is designed with an information bimah on one side and an elevated performance stage on the other.

 The bimah is inherently designed to create a comfortable, informal and inspirational worship experience for all.
-The high-quality performance stage will be fully equipped with the lighting, video and sound necessary to provide an opportunity for full music, dance, and theater productions.
-This will enable us to greatly increase the quality of performances we create at camp.
+The high-quality performance stage is fully equipped with the lighting, video and sound necessary to provide an opportunity for full music, dance, and theater productions.
+This enables us to greatly increase the quality of performances we create at camp.